Conservator for Special Collections

 American Institute for Conservation.
 Defining the Conservator: Essential Competencies, Washington, D.C.: AIC, 2003.

 American Institute for Conservation.
-How to Select a Conservator.
-Washington, D.C.: AIC, 2010.
+How to Choose a Conservator, 2018.

 American Institute for Conservation.
 Position Paper on Conservation and Preservation in Collecting Institutions, 2002.